 Amsterdam is bound to have a neighborhood perfect for what you’re looking for from your cruise.
 Parts of the city have been around since the 9th century.
 Because of this, it’s had hundreds of years to develop into the modern city it currently is.
 The Netherland’s capital has both historic and brand-new locations, perfectly intertwined together to fit the needs of its visitors and locals.

-Amsterdam is one of the Danube River's most popular cruise destinations
+Amsterdam is one of the Rhine River's most popular cruise destinations

 One of the best parts of cruising Amsterdam is the lively cityscape viewable from the ship.
 Cruise ships give you the opportunity to see all parts of a city and get the most out of your trip.
 The whole time, you’ll have opportunities to stop and walk around Amsterdam.
 Once you’re worn out from a long day in the city, you’re able to return to your ship to relax and unwind.
 One of the main stops -- where all Amsterdam cruises dock -- is the Passenger Terminal Amsterdam.